midi1996/JBOG/muh_vanilla.md

 1) Open [CCC](http://cloudclovereditor.altervista.org) : Cloud Clover Configurator: an open-source web-based clover configurator, and better than the app in some ways.
 2) Create a new config
 3) Under ACPI:
-	- if you have a 3rd Gen intel Core: select Generate Plugin Type under SSDT
+	- if you have a 3rd Gen intel Core or newer: select Generate Plugin Type under SSDT
-	- if you have a 2nd Gen intel Core: select Generate P-States and C-States
+	- if you have a 2nd Gen intel Core or older: select Generate P-States and C-States
-	- Select FixRTC FixTMR FixIPIC under DSDT > Fixes
+	- Select `FixRTC` `FixTMR` `FixIPIC` under `DSDT` > `Fixes`
 	- [For people with iGPU] Select the Blue Globe under Patches and choose GFX0 to IGPU
 4) Under Boot:
 	- Boot Arguments (the big zone): `-v debug=0x100 nv_disable=1 kext-dev-mode=1 dart=0` (these are generic boot args for: Verbose `-v debug=0x100` - Disabling Nvidia drivers from loading `nv_disable=1` - unsigned kexts allowin for 10.10.x `kext-dev-mode-1` - disable VT-d on macOS `dart=0`)